Photo above from guaranty.com

 FROM HERE TO THERE AND BACK AGAIN…

 Since Jeff and I had never actually seen the inside of an RV, we decided to visit a local dealer.
-Dave took us under his wing and showed us Class A motorhomes: new, used, diesel and gas.
+Dave, at Colerain RV in Cincinnati, took us under his wing and showed us Class A motorhomes: new, used, diesel and gas.
 The new ones on the lot were spectacular with all the bells and whistles, but so were the price tags!

 The used motor homes were a better fit with my retirement budget but the major downfall was the TV monitor mounted on the windshield between the driver and passenger seats.
 We wanted the full window view to enjoy all the scenery from our higher vantage point as we traveled from place to place.